linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions/Part 04 Other Financial Institutions/Chapter 14 Other Lending Institutions.md

 Business-lending activities of finance companies also include equipment loans, with the finance company either owning or leasing the equipment directly to its industrial customer or providing the financial backing for a working capital loan or a loan to purchase or remodel the customer's facility.
 Finance companies often prefer to lease equipment rather than sell and finance the purchase of equipment.
 One reason for this is that repossession of the equipment in the event of default is less complicated when the finance company retains its title (by leasing).
 Further, a lease agreement generally requires no down payment, making a lease more attractive to the business customer.
 Finally, when the finance company retains ownership of the equipment (by leasing), it receives a tax deduction in the form of depreciation expense on the equipment.
 Other business loans include loans to businesses to finance or purchase accounts receivable at a discount (factoring), small farm loans, and wholesale loans and leases for mobile homes, campers, and trailers.

-# DO YOU UNDERSTAND?
+### DO YOU UNDERSTAND?

 15. How the major assets held by finance companies have changed in the last 35 years?
 16. How subprime lender finance company customers differ from consumer loan customers at commercial banks?
 17. What advantages finance companies offer over commercial banks to small-business customers?

 Liabilities and Equity.
 As mentioned earlier, unlike commercial banks and thrifts, finance companies cannot accept deposits.
 Rather, to finance assets, finance companies rely primarily on bank loans, short-term commercial paper, and other debt instruments (longer-term notes and bonds).
 As data in Table 14-5 indicate, in 2019 bank loans amounted to  \$153.6 billion (10.2 percent of total assets), commercial paper was\$ 62.8 billion (4.2 percent), and other debt (due to parent holding companies and notes, bonds, and debentures) totaled \$1,030.1 billion (68.5 percent).
-Debt due to parent includes all shortand long-term debt owed to the parent company of the finance company (e.g., debt Ford Motor Credit Corp. owes to Ford Motor Corp.).
+Debt due to parent includes all short- and long-term debt owed to the parent company of the finance company (e.g., debt Ford Motor Credit Corp. owes to Ford Motor Corp.).
 If the finance company subsidiary has a bad year and cannot make promised payments on its debt, the parent company is less likely than external fund providers to initiate legal proceedings against the finance company.
 However, given its large percentage funding, the parent to a finance company is susceptible to large losses of its own if the finance company subsidiary has a bad year.
 Total capital comprised \$257.0 billion (17.1 percent of total assets).
 In comparison, commercial banks financed 78.0 percent of their assets with deposits, 10.7 with other liabilities, and 11.3 percent with equity.

-# Industry Performance
+### Industry Performance

 In the early 2000s, the outlook for the finance company industry as a whole was quite bright.
 Interest rates remained near historical lows.
 Mortgage refinancing grew.
-Loan demand among lowerand middle-income consumers was strong.
+Loan demand among lower- and middle-income consumers was strong.
 The largest finance companies—those that lend to less risky individual and business customers and with few subprime borrowers (e.g., HSBC Finance)—experienced strong profits and loan growth.

-In the midand late 2000s, problems for industry participants that specialized in loans to relatively lower-quality customers created large losses in the industry and a problem for the U.S. economy as a whole.
+In the mid- and late 2000s, problems for industry participants that specialized in loans to relatively lower-quality customers created large losses in the industry and a problem for the U.S. economy as a whole.
 As home prices began to fall in 2005 through 2007 and borrowers faced rising interest rates, more people defaulted on their mortgages.
 At the end of 2006, the percentage of subprime mortgage loans on which payments were at least 60 days late was 14 percent, up from 6 percent in early 2005.
 With delinquencies and defaults by borrowers rising, finance companies experienced large losses.
 The results were sharply lower equity values for finance companies.
 For example, Countrywide Financial, the country's leading mortgage lender, lost over half its market value in the summer and fall of 2007 as it announced continued losses in its subprime mortgage portfolio.
 Only a 2 billion equity investment by Bank of America in 2007 and then an acquisition offer in 2008 kept this finance company alive.
 In March 2008, the FBI announced a probe of Countrywide for possible securities fraud.
 The inquiry involved whether company officials made misrepresentations about the company's financial position and the quality of its mortgage loans in securities filings.

 This crash in the subprime mortgage market led to serious problems for the U.S. and worldwide economies as a whole.
 As noted earlier, the crisis resulted in the failure of Countrywide Financial and the forced conversion of GMAC Financial Services to a bank holding company in order to prevent its failure.
 Another notable failure was that of CIT Group, which filed for Chapter 11 bankruptcy in November 2009.
 In 2008, CIT was a lender to nearly 1 million mostly small and midsized businesses.
 As the financial crisis hit, many of its borrowers became delinquent or defaulted on their loans.
 While CIT's failure would not have affected financial markets to the same extent as the failure of a large commercial bank such as Citigroup, it could have hurt the flow of credit to many businesses to which banks traditionally do not lend.
 As a result, in December 2008 the Federal Reserve approved CIT Group as a bank holding company, clearing a key hurdle for the firm to bolster its resources with loans and support from the government's financial rescue fund.
 However, as the financial crisis wore on, losses mounted and CIT was forced to file for bankruptcy protection.
 At the time of bankruptcy, CIT had assets of  \$71 billion and liabilities of\$ 65 billion.
 The bankruptcy eliminated \$10 billion of this debt, including \$2.3 billion extended to CIT in 2008 as part of the taxpayer bailout of the finance company.
 The bankruptcy of CIT Group was one of the largest filings ever of a U.S. company—trailing only the likes of Lehman Brothers, Washington Mutual, and General Motors.

 As was true with depository institutions, as the U.S. economy improved in the late 2000s and early 2010s, the finance company industry improved as well.
 In the mid-2010s, industry median ROE rose to 9.33 percent, up from 6.61 percent during the height of the crisis.
 For business credit institutions ROE rose to 13.73 percent, up from 5.31 percent during the height of the crisis.
 Further, industry assets were  \$1.82 trillion in the mid-2010s, up from\$ 1.59 trillion during the crisis.
 However, in the late 2010s, industry assets have been declining back to the \$1.4 trillion to \$1.5 trillion range.

-# LG 14-9
+### LG 14-9

-# Regulation
+### Regulation

 The Federal Reserve defines a finance company as a firm whose primary assets are loans to individuals and businesses.
 Finance companies, like depository institutions, are financial intermediaries that borrow funds so as to profit on the difference between the rates paid on borrowed funds and those charged on loans.
 Also like depository institutions, finance companies may be subject to state-imposed usury ceilings on the maximum loan rates assigned to individual customers and are regulated to the extent to which they can collect on delinquent loans (e.g., the legal mechanisms to be followed, such as Chapter 7 and 11 bankruptcy regulations).
 However, because finance companies do not accept deposits, they are not subject to extensive oversight by federal and state regulators, as are banks or thrifts—even though they offer services that compete directly with those of depository institutions (e.g., consumer installment loans and mortgages).
 The lack of regulatory oversight for these companies enables them to offer a wide scope of "bank-like" services and yet avoid the expense of regulatory compliance and the same "net regulatory burden" imposed on banks and thrifts (see Chapter 13).